Vladimir-csp/uwsm/README.md

 When `wayland-wm-env@${compositor}.service` is stopped, `uwsm aux cleanup-env` is launched.
 It looks for **any** cleanup files (`uwsm/env_cleanup_*.list`) in runtime dir.
-Listed variables, plus `Varnames.always_cleanup` minus `Varnames.never_cleanup` are emptied in dbus activation environment and unset from systemd user manager environment.
+Listed variables, plus `Varnames.always_cleanup` minus `Varnames.never_cleanup` are emptied in D-Bus activation environment and unset from systemd user manager environment.

 When no compositor is running, units can be removed (`-r`) by `uwsm stop -r`.